sonaljain2212/30DaysOfML/Day-16.md

 **Quote of the day**: It's okay to take a break and start again with a full blow!!

-The quote above because I took a break yesterday and I believe it is needed sometimes.
+Used the above quote because I took a break yesterday and I believe it is needed sometimes.
 So I am now in the 2nd half of my 30 day journey and I can't tell you how good it feels!!
 So today I chose to learn somthing interesting about how the parameters are calulated in a Convolution Neuural Network.
 I came across this article "Understanding and Calculating the number of Parameters in Convolution Neural Networks (CNNs)" for learning the calculations.

 Link: (https://towardsdatascience.com/understanding-and-calculating-the-number-of-parameters-in-convolution-neural-networks-cnns-fc88790d530d)